Broomhall - Planning Permission Granted

 Broomhall - A New City Quarter

-Stirling Developments discussing the Broomhall masterplan with the landowners, the Bruce Family/the seat of the Bruce Family: Broomhall House .
+Stirling Developments discussing the Broomhall masterplan with the landowners, the Bruce Family.

 The Broomhall project has been 100 years in the making.

 The original plan covers much of the development area being promoted by Stirling Developments at Broomhall and has informed and provided inspiration for our current masterplan.
-One that is also influenced by the City’s historic centre, emphasising the qualities and ambitions that Dunfermline has to offer.
+It strives to be one that is also influenced by the City’s historic centre, emphasising the qualities and ambitions that Dunfermline has to offer.

 A Century later, Broomhall is the only remaining component of the original Grand Plan that can finally deliver the noble ambitions it championed for Dunfermline.